Becoming a Conscious Eater is one of the most helpful ways to stop emotional eating.

 This devalues your humanity.

-Dieting is not about health, it is about an illusion of control.
-An illusion that it is easy to have the life you want, if you only do this one thing and the rest will follow.
+Dieting is not about health; it is about an illusion of control.
+An illusion that you’ll have the life you want if you follow the diet.
 If it worked, it would work!

-You can shut off your feelings and ignore them for only a period of time and then they overflow and come rushing back, with the accompanying onslaught of overeating, emotional eating and feeling badly about yourself.
+You can shut off your feelings and ignore them for only so long.
+They’ll overflow and come rushing back with the onslaught of stress eating and feeling poorly about yourself.

-The truth is that Conscious Eating is about developing life-long skills for your health.
+The truth is that Conscious Eating is about learning life-long skills for your health.

 Many of the skills will help in other areas as well.
-The SILK process is a process of making choices that are connected to your inner-most knowledge about who you are and what you need for a happy and fulfilling life.
+SILK enables you to use your self-knowledge to live a happy and fulfilling life.

 The big picture view of your life.